bnorthan/docs/ops-experiments-deconvolution.md

 # Ops Experiments Deconvolution

+Ops Experiments is an experimental repository used to play around with new ideas.
+Thus far it has mainly been used to work out how to connect ImageJ to native math libraries like [MKL](https://software.intel.com/en-us/mkl), [IPP](https://software.intel.com/en-us/ipp), [Cuda](https://developer.nvidia.com/cuda-zone) and [CLFFT](https://github.com/clMathLibraries/clFFT).
+Currently ops-experiments has been used to implement some GPU deconvolution algorithms.

+The code can be found [here](https://github.com/imagej/ops-experiments)

-## Get the files
+## Installation

 [windows files can be found here](https://www.dropbox.com/sh/gwodw2y75m2ivsb/AACWzMIOS6YSdfIj7KJaHuuza?dl=0)

 Linux files available on request.
-Ask on [Image Message Board](https://forum.image.sc/)
+Ask on [ImageSC Message Board](https://forum.image.sc/)

 Mac version is perhaps possible if you are willing to have a long involved discussion on [ImageSC](https://forum.image.sc/)

+Copy all jar files into the 'Fiji.app/jars' directory.
+You may want to install a fresh 'experimental' version of Fiji, because you need to overwrite ```javacpp``` and ```imglib2``` with newer versions.

 ## Test Images